cocotb/cocotb/documentation/source/introduction.rst

 A test is simply a Python function.
 At any given time either the simulator is advancing time or the Python code is executing.
-The ``yield`` keyword is used to indicate when to pass control of execution back to the simulator.
+The :keyword:`yield` keyword is used to indicate when to pass control of execution back to the simulator.
 A test can spawn multiple coroutines, allowing for independent flows of execution.